 Considering beach safety before dashing across the hot sand and plunging into the surf may just save a life.
-Hawai'i is the drowning capital of the U.S. By following a few safety guidelines, you don't need to become another statistic.
+Hawai'i may be the drowning capital of the U.S., but by following a few safety guidelines, you won't become another statistic.

-This isn't said in an attempt to frighten you off.
-But consider that Hawaii is in the middle of the Pacific Ocean.
+Consider that Hawaii is in the middle of the largest ocean on earth.
 Shoreline surf and currents on many Hawaii beaches can be frighteningly powerful, even when the ocean appears calm.
 On a calm day along the west coast of the Big Island, the water can be glassy smooth.
 But things can change in a hurry.
-I nearly drowned in a rip current simply because I was ignorant.
 Don't underestimate the power of the ocean.
 Know before you go.
 If in doubt, enjoy the view from the shore.

 Because Hawaii is close to the equator, the sun is intense.
 This is true at the beach and even more so high up on one of the volcanoes.
 For maximum protection, apply adequate sun protection 30 minutes before going outside and 30 minutes before swimming.
 Reapply after swimming.
 If you are hiking be sure to have plenty of water and take breaks to avoid overexertion and dehydration.

 Waves arrive in groups, separated by lulls.
 Observe the ocean for several minutes before going in the water.
 Observe other people - are they swimming, or are they on surfboards?